ibm-cloud-docs/pattern-pvs-aix-resiliency/overview.md

 - Provide a disaster recovery solution utilizing SAN to SAN replication between two regions.

-Note: Always validate offerings are available in the regions you are deploying via [{{site.data.keyword.cloud_notm}} portal](https://cloud.ibm.com/login).{: note}
+Always validate offerings are available in the regions you are deploying via [{{site.data.keyword.cloud_notm}} portal](https://cloud.ibm.com/login).{: note}

-Note: Resiliency needs to be considered for both the infrastructure and application levels.
+Resiliency needs to be considered for both the infrastructure and application levels.
 This pattern does not address application or database specific designs.
 Consider latency between environments before deciding on a replication method.
 Consider options for synchronous and asynchronous replication when designing database replication to meet the requirements.{: note}